rohanbari/CPlusPlus/README.md

   5. Open a Pull Request

-Don't forget to give this project a star, thanks!
+If you have liked my code, don't forget to give a star.
+Thanks!

 ## License
-This open-source project is distributed under MIT License.
+This open-source project has licensed under MIT License.
 Please refer to the [`LICENSE`](./LICENSE) file.

 ## Contact